dbgrande/GrandeModular/README.md

 - **Presets:** Several irrational ratios are defined as presets.
 The A-output is set to 1×, and each subsequent output is further divided by the defined ratio: Golden = 1.618, Silver = 2.414, Bronze = 3.303, Copper = 4.236, Nickel = 5.193.

+- Also supports **Track and Hold** functionality, where 0V on the Frequency CV input gives normal operation, while 10V freezes the output voltages.
+The **Negative CV mode** button must be enabled to give –10V internally.
+However, with the wide frequency range of these LFOs, it's possible that this won't be enough to fully stop the oscillations.
+In that case, I have included a right-click context menu for an **Extended Hold Range** mode, which additionally multiplies the CV input by 5×.

 *Based on GPL3+ code from the VCV Fundamental LFO.*